NoaVelasco/NoaVelasco/README.md

 - 👋 Hi, I’m Noa (/nɒə/).
-- 👀 I’m interested in a lot of things like programing, DDBB, cloud, DevOps…
+- 👀 I’m interested in a lot of things like programming, DDBB, cloud, DevOps…
-- 🌱 I’m currently learning Python and MongoDB.
-Zero to master!
+- 🐍 Main programming language: Python.
+Zero to hero!
-- 💞️ I’m looking for a job in the publishing sector, but I’m open minded.
+- 💞️ I’m working in the publishing sector, but I’m open minded.
 - 📫 https://linktr.ee/noavelasco
 - 🧑 he/him and they/them.